Quantum information in Riemannian spaces: Introduction

+In developing a diffeomorphism-invariant formulation of entropy that incorporates position and momentum degrees of freedom, we are led to extend the Wigner function to curved geometries.
+While multiple studies have generalized the Wigner function to highly symmetric spaces, such as Lie groups and spaces of constant curvature (e.g. \cite{agarwal1981relation, varilly1989moyal, figueroa1990moyal, brif1998general, brif1999phase, alonso2002wigner, alonso2003wigner, mukunda2004wigner, mukunda2005wigner, klimov2008generalized}), these formulations rely on the specific symmetries of those spaces and are not invariant under general canonical transformations.
+More recently, Gneiting \emph{et al.} \cite{gneiting2013quantum} introduced an expression for the Wigner function that is valid in arbitrary curved geometries and invariant under canonical transformations.
+We became aware of this work during the revision of our manuscript.
+Our expression for the Wigner function is mathematically equivalent to that of Gneiting \emph{et al.}, although our derivation is based on the relationship among the Riemannian, Lebesgue, and symplectic measures.

-The outline of the paper is as follows.
-Probability density functions in Riemannian spaces have been considered in \cite{pennec2006intrinsic} from a mathematical standpoint.
-In Section \ref{sec1}, we revisit these ideas from a physical perspective.
-Section \ref{sec2} then extends them to account for momentum degrees of freedom, introducing the concept of phase space entropy, which corresponds to Gibbs entropy at the classical level.
-To formulate phase space entropy at the quantum level, we must address two key obstacles.
-In Section \ref{sec3}, we consider deformation quantization and generalize Wigner's quasiprobability density functions to arbitrary Riemannian spaces.
-In Section \ref{sec4}, we propose a generalization of Shannon's entropy formula to quasiprobability distributions.
-Equipped with these new tools, we conclude Section \ref{sec4} with a precise invariant formulation of phase space entropy for quantum states in arbitrary Riemannian spaces.
-In Section \ref{sec5}, we demonstrate the computation of quantum phase space entropy using the non-relativistic harmonic oscillator in Minkowski and anti-de Sitter spacetime geometries.
-Then, in Section \ref{secbounds}, we discuss several aspects of quantum entropic information bounds.
-Specifically, we generalize the Bialynicki-Birula and Mycielski (BBM) inequality \cite{bialynicki1975uncertainty} to arbitrary Riemannian spaces and discuss violations to the more stringent inequality proposed by \cite{hertz2017entropy, van2021quantum} due to the effects of spatial curvature.
-We conclude in Section \ref{discus} with a discussion on the broader implications of our results.
+In this paper, we focus on stationary states and diffeomorphism invariance, while leaving relativistic effects and Lorentzian invariance to future work.
+The structure of the paper is as follows.
+In Section \ref{sec1}, we revisit the mathematical formalism of \cite{pennec2006intrinsic} from a physical perspective.
+Section \ref{sec2} extends this framework to account for momentum degrees of freedom, introducing the concept of phase-space entropy, which corresponds to Gibbs entropy at the classical level.
+In Section \ref{sec3}, we consider deformation quantization and generalize the Wigner quasiprobability density functions to arbitrary Riemannian spaces.
+In Section \ref{sec4}, we generalize Shannon's entropy formula to quasiprobability distributions.
+Equipped with these tools, we conclude Section \ref{sec4} with a precise invariant formulation of phase-space entropy for quantum states in arbitrary Riemannian spaces.
+In Section \ref{sec5}, we illustrate the computation of quantum phase-space entropy using the non-relativistic harmonic oscillator in both Minkowski and anti-de Sitter spacetimes.
+Section \ref{secbounds} then explores several aspects of quantum entropic information bounds.
+Specifically, we generalize the Bialynicki-Birula and Mycielski (BBM) inequality \cite{bialynicki1975uncertainty} to arbitrary Riemannian spaces and discuss violations of the more stringent inequality proposed by \cite{hertz2017entropy, van2021quantum} due to the effects of spatial curvature.
+Finally, we conclude in Section \ref{discus} with a discussion of the broader implications of our results.